enleak/enleak.github.io/BTL1/Review.md

 +	Splunk,
 +	Suricata, TheHive5, VirusTotal, Volatility, WannaBrowser, Windows File Analyzer, Wireshark and much more.

   Additionally, the exam is structured so that the students are able to start their practical 24-hour incident response exam immediately from the BTL1 course within 12 months of purchase.
 Most importantly, Students will have access to a cloud lab via an in-browser session for up to 24 hours and must complete and answer twenty task-based questions.
-In regards to passing, once the student has answered all the questions, they are able to submit the exam to receive immediate grading and feedback. and:
+In regards to passing, once the student has answered all the questions, they are able to submit the exam to receive immediate grading, feedback, and:

 <div align="center">

++	"Seventy percent is required to pass and earn the silver challenge coin."
++	"While 90% (on the first attempt) is required for the gold challenge coin and below are images of the coin."

 ![image](https://github.com/enleak/enleak.github.io/assets/55566953/693736e7-2ab8-4f2e-8f9f-2d26e352cb29)
 </div>